Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	Depending on the situation, a public address might or might not be auto-assigned to our EC2 instance.

 	+	#####	Default VPC - default subnet

+		By default, the **Auto-assign public IP** setting is set to enabled when we launce an instance in default subnet in the default VPC.
+However, when launching our instance, we can choose to disable the auto-assignment of the public IP address if we want to.

 	+	#####	Default VPC - custom subnet